microsoft/BotFramework-Composer/docs/triggers_and_events.md

 ## Event Bubbling

+TODO: Is this where we want to discuss event bubbling?

+- What events bubble?
+Not all of them, right?

 ## Common Event Handler Recipes

+TODO: clean this up

 * Take action immediately when a dialog begins: in leaf dialogs: `beginDialog`
 * Send a welcome message as soon as the user begins chat: in Root dialog only: `activityReceived` with condition `(turn.activity.type=='conversationUpdate' && turn.activity.membersAdded[0].name != 'Bot')`